2020 DEMOCRATIC CANDIDATES

 REPRESENTATIVE IN CONGRESS, PA-06

 Chrissy Houlahan (Incumbent, Endorsed by CCDC)

-Chrissy Houlahan earned her engineering degree from Stanford University with an ROTC scholarship and received her M.S. in Technology and Policy from MIT.
-She served three years active duty as a captain in the US Air Force, and 13 years in the Reserves.
+Chrissy earned her engineering degree from Stanford with a ROTC scholarship and received her M.S. in Technology and Policy from MIT.
+She served three years active duty as a Captain in the US Air Force, and 13 years in the Reserves.
 Then she became Chief Operating office of the sportswear company AND1.
 She was founding COO of B-Lab (a nonprofit that promotes B Corporations and good business practices) and President and COO/CFO for Springboard Collaborative (a Philadelphia-based nonprofit focused on improving early childhood literacy in underserved communities).
 She was first elected to the PA-06 seat in November 2018 by a margin of 18%.
 In the House of Representatives, she serves on the Committees on Armed Forces, Foreign Affairs, and Small Business.